aroberge/reeborg/docs/begin_py_en/home.rst

 side, such as |image0| whereas his world is seen from above ... which you might perhaps find confusing especially when you instruct Reeborg to turn left.
-You can change the way Reeborg is seen by either using the clicking on the appropriate image below Reeborg's world.
+You can change the way Reeborg is seen by either using the clicking on the appropriate image above Reeborg's world.
 For example, when facing East, such as the side view above, using a different image, Reeborg can appear as follows when viewed from above: |image1|